Return to Index

 Our earliest craving for approval is when we crave the love of a parent.
 From then on, we constantly seek approval by grasping for attention, affection, recognition, respect, admiration.

-Our earliest craving for control is wanting to control our parents and get the love and attention that we want.
+Our earliest craving for control is wanting to control our parents in order to get love and attention.
 From then on, our craving for control takes the form of wanting to control others, wanting to be right, and wanting to change the present or the past.

 As a progressive and evolving being, man is where he is that he may learn [in order] that he may grow; and as he learns the spiritual lesson which any circumstance contains for him, it passes away and gives place to other circumstances. (“As a Man Thinketh”, 1903)

-To release a craving, identify the corresponding aversion, bring the aversion into your awareness, and observe it.
-For example, if I crave acceptance by a group, I fear rejection.
+To release a craving, identify the corresponding aversion and bring the feeling into your awareness.
+If I crave acceptance, it’s because I’m afraid of rejection, since acceptance is the opposite of rejection.
 Therefore, I bring up the feeling of rejection.
 Use the thought of the group only as a trigger to bring up the feeling of rejection.
-Focus on the ‘I’ that feels rejected, never on the people who rejected you (who are just doing their job).
+Focus on the ‘I’ that feels rejected, never on those who rejected you (who are simply doing their job).

-The following is an example of releasing a desire to change an unpleasant situation—or the craving for control:
+The following is an example of releasing a desire to change (to control) a situation:

 • Think of the situation, and allow the feeling of anger or anxiety to enter your awareness.
-It is all right to say, “I hate them!”
+It’s all right to say, “I hate them!”
 Punch the meanest one in the face if you like.

 • Relax any tension in the body and exhale.